percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 **Cardinality:** At most one non-finalized ClusterSync CR may target a given `spec.clusterName` at a time (PCSM Constraint 2 — single source/target pair).
-Enforced by an admission webhook or by the controller setting `status.state=failed` if a conflicting CR already exists.
+Enforced by a `coordination.k8s.io/v1` Lease named after `spec.clusterName` in the operator namespace: the controller acquires the Lease before transitioning out of `pending` and releases it when the CR reaches `finalized` or is deleted.
+A second CR targeting the same `clusterName` fails to acquire the Lease and transitions to `status.state=failed` with a clear reason.

 **OwnerReferences:** Following the backup/restore precedent, the ClusterSync CR is NOT owned by the target PSMDB CR — deleting the cluster does not auto-delete